Tough Questions And Real Drinks: YES or NO | Isabel Brown

 And now we're married.

-Yeah, yeah, that's there was like that chick.
+There was like that chick.

-She goes, I went on a date with this guy, and he like just ordered me a drink and just bought it and gave it to me.
+She goes, I went on a date with this guy and he like just ordered me a drink and just bought it and gave it to me.

 I've never seen that before.

-The alpha male thing is pretty interesting.
+So I'm just saying the alpha male thing is pretty interesting.

 That's a good answer.